Free Legal Assistance

 - Registration closes at 6 pm on the Saturday prior to the Tuesday event.

-- Registrants must fill out and sign a short intake form and limited scope agreement (available below).
+- Registrants must fill out a short appointment request form and sign a limited scope agreement (available below).

 - Topics may include landlord-tenant disputes, probate matters, employment problems, or other general consumer issues.

 - Topics must be issues occurring in Alameda County.

 - The appointment request form and signed agreement (available at bottom of article) may be either: